-According to AAMC Careers in Medicine, starting salaries for neurologists in clinical practice range from $134,000 to $270,000, and starting salaries for neurologist in academic medicine range from $181,000 to $312,000 (AAMC 2018).
+According to AAMC Careers in Medicine, average starting salaries for neurologists in clinical practice range from $255,000 to $395,000 (Merritt Hawkins 2018), and average starting salaries for neurologists in academic medicine range from $181,000 to $312,000 (AAMC 2018).
 The average hours worked per week, which again will vary based on practice setting, is 50.8 hrs.

 - Adult vs. Peds: The application processes for 4th year medical students differ, depending on if you want to become either a general adult neurologist or instead, a general pediatric neurologist.
 See the pediatric neurology tab on the left side of the screen.

-- Do you see children if you undergo training to become an adult neurologist?
 Depends.
-It is possible to see children with only adult neurology training if practicing in a rural community.
-ACGME requires an adult neurology resident to complete a minimum of 3 months of training in pediatric neurology.
-In addition, you could potentially treat children through various subspecialties of neurology, such as epilepsy, movement disorders, neuromuscular disorders, etc.
+It is possible to see children with only adult neurology training depending on subspecialty (e.g. epilepsy, movement disorders, neuromuscular disorders), practice setting, availability of pediatric neurologists, etc. ACGME requires an adult neurology resident to complete a minimum of 3 months of training in pediatric neurology.

 You always have the option of doing your preliminary year elsewhere.
 For instance, you could do your internship in a community-based setting or closer to home.
 Of note, the neurology ACGME has specific requirements for the intern year (8 months of internal medicine or 6 months internal medicine + 2 months of peds/ER/FamMed).
-When making your rank list, each advanced neurology program will have an associated list of preliminary internal medicine programs that is linked to it.
+When making your rank list, each advanced neurology program will have an associated list of preliminary internal medicine that is linked to it.

-Personal Statement: The program director has almost certainly read your personal statement carefully, as well as many of your other interviewers.
+The program director has almost certainly read your personal statement carefully, as well as many of your other interviewers.
 It is a great way to show the department what you are all about.
 Have neurology faculty and/or residents review your personal statement before submission.
 It may be useful to have a variety of people review your personal statement, so that you can evaluate how your words come across to individuals with different personalities and experiences.
 Additionally, the University of Maryland, Baltimore has a Writing Center located in the SMC Campus Center that is an excellent resource for Personal Statement revisions.
-Appointments can be made online at www.umaryland.edu/writing/.
+Appointments can be made online at the Writing Center.

-The Pre-interview Dinner: Most neurology programs provide a pre-interview dinner and/or a hotel room.The pre-interview dinners are a great chance to get to know the residents and to get a feel of how well you fit in with them, and to eat yummy food!
-These dinners are an excellent time to ask the residents questions you would not ask the faculty!
-(Are the faculty good about teaching?
-Are you overworked/do you have a good balance of learning and seeing patients?).
+Most neurology programs provide a pre-interview dinner and many provide a hotel room.The pre-interview dinners are a great chance to get to know the residents, to get a feel of how well you fit in with them, and to eat yummy food!
+These dinners are also an excellent time to ask the residents questions you would not ask the faculty.
+For example: are the faculty good about teaching?
+Are you overworked/do you have a good balance of learning and seeing patients?
 The dinners are definitely worth attending, and you should try to make it to as many as possible.
-If you have a spouse or partner and he/she is available, it would not be amiss to ask if he/she could also attend the dinner.
+Some programs open the invitation for significant others as well, and so feel free to take them up on this offer.
 Many programs really consider all aspects of a prospective applicant’s life in deciding who would be a good fit.